Skip to content

 Running the alphabetical indexing manually

 Each node in solr_cron runs a script to build the alpha browse databases.
 These are offset to not run at the same time on each node (starting with node 3 for beta, node 1 for prod).
-The first node to run will generate the new database files and put them into the shared stoarge space, the other nodes will detect the recently built files and just copy them.
+The first node to run will generate the new database files and put them into the shared storage space, the other nodes will detect the recently built files and just copy them.

 /alpha-browse.sh -v -p /mnt/shared/alpha-browse/$STACK_NAME